quorumcontrol/tupelo-docs/docs/whitepaper.md

 $$

 This transaction also finalizes and shuffles the active signer set for $$E+1$$ just in time for epoch $$E+1$$ to begin.
 The transaction also serves as a demarcation point between epochs $$E$$ and $$E+1$$.
 This allows any actor in the system to quickly, reliably, and trustlessly get the list of active signers for the current epoch (and some number of previous epochs).
-The actor only needs to check that the $$EPOCH\_END$$ transaction closing $$E$$ has been included in the latest notarized tip of the Notary Group Chain Tree to know the state is correct and contains the final active Signer set for epoch $$E+1$$.
+The actor only needs to check that the `EPOCH_END` transaction closing $$E$$ has been included in the latest notarized tip of the Notary Group Chain Tree to know the state is correct and contains the final active Signer set for epoch $$E+1$$.

 Once a Signer leaves the Notary Group, that Signer’s public key is forever forbidden from rejoining the Notary Group.
 The Signer can rejoin using the same network address with a different signing key, thus creating a unique $$(K,A)$$ pair.